fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

-Promised land of Canaan for Isaac promise of descendands promisces of blessings for those who follow the covenenant
+Promised land of Canaan for Isaac promise of descendands promises of blessings for those who follow the Сovenenant

 </details>